Hello, lovely ladies. I have a luxurious treat for you today.

 17. Catering: Love to cook?
 Got people coming over to eat?

 It could be perfect for you!
 If you know a friend getting married or having a baby, offer to cater their event in exchange for referrals.

 18. Childcare: If you love kids, you can make upwards of $25/hour and give some parents a break.

-Don’t forget that some working folks have nowhere to put their little ones during the day, so you can be their super nanny!
+Don’t forget that some working folks have nowhere to put their little ones during the day so that you can be their super nanny!

-19. Cleaning service: OK, so this is totally a job you need the passion for, but the pay’s excellent and you’ll always have clients.
+19. Cleaning service: OK, so this is a job you need the passion for, but the pay’s excellent, and you’ll always have clients.

 20. Coaching: Coaching can be a great way to make some beautiful money.

 Life’s moving too fast for anyone to learn everything, so put your knowledge to work and let others benefit from your education, life experience, and ideas.